cdisc-org/cdisc-rules-engine/README.md

   -r, --rules TEXT                Specify rule core ID ex.
 CORE-000001.
 Can be specified multiple times.
   -lr, --local_rules TEXT         Specify relative path to directory or file containing
                                   local rule yml and/or json rule files.
-  -lrc, --local_rules_cache       Adding this flag tells engine to use local rules
+  -cs, --custom_standard       Adding this flag tells engine to use a custom standard specified with -s and -v
-                                  uploaded to the cache instead of published rules in the cache for the validation run.
-  -lri, --local_rule_id TEXT      Specify ID for custom, local rules in the cache
-                                  you wish to run a validation with.
-  -vo, --verbose-output           Specify this option to print rules as they
+                                  that has been uploaded to the cache using update-cache -vo, --verbose-output           Specify this option to print rules as they are completed
-                                  are completed
   -p, --progress [verbose_output|disabled|percents|bar]